Lyapunov/omice/README.md

 - An okayish Monte-Carlo chess engine
 ...

-*Currently development in progress, once it's done I'll put a picture here*
+*Currently development in progress, once it's done I'll put a picture here!*

 Constraints:
  - Minimal sources, one can print them out on a couple A4 pages to store them